Last Updated on 6 May 2024 by Cycloscope

 Read our Cannondale Topstone Sora Full Review

-gearing46/30 x 11-34, 9-speed
+gearing | 46/30 x 11-34, 9-speed |

-weight10.3 kg (size M)
+weight | 10.3 kg (size M) |

-2. Wilier Jena [+/- $3,500]
+2. Wilier Jena [+/- $5,500]

 This 700c carbon bikepacking bike is the rig Omar di Felice used for his Winter Artic World Tour, this should say a lot already.

-The 2022 version mounts all SRAM components, with a standard gearing is a 38t x 11-42t.
+The 2022 version mounts all SRAM components, with a standard gearing of 38t x 11-42t.

-max tire clearance700c x 44mm
+max tire clearance | 700c x 44mm |

 3. Trek Checkpoint [from $3,000]

-The Trek Checkpoint has been completely redesigned for 2023 and it’s a hell of a bikepacking racer.
+The Trek Checkpoint has been completely redesigned for 2024 and it’s a hell of a bikepacking racer.

-The 500 Series OCLV Carbon frame with damped Rear IsoSpeed and carbon armour is state of the art.
+The 500 Series OCLV Carbon frame with damped Rear IsoSpeed and carbon armor is state of the art.
 The IsoSpeed decoupler controls rebound by absorbing impact on bumps – your back, again, will be grateful.

-A built-in storage compartment is a nice addition that allows you stow basic tools inside the downtube.
+A built-in storage compartment is a nice addition that allows you to stow basic tools inside the downtube.
 The internal cable routing only controls the brake, as the 1×12 SRAM Rival eTap AXS wireless electronic drivetrain is standard in all carbon versions.

-Prices start from $2,400 USD for the alloy model and $3,000 for carbon frame and fork.
+Prices start from $2,400 USD for the alloy model and $3,000 for the carbon frame and fork.

-max tire clearance700c x 45mm
+max tire clearance | 700c x 45mm |

-gearing46-30t x 11-34t – 24 speed
+gearing | 46-30t x 11-34t – 24 speed |

-weight9.75 kg/22 lbs (size M)
+weight | 9.75 kg/22 lbs (size M) |

-4. Kona Rove LTD [from $2,500]
+4. Kona Rove LTD [from $2,000]

-As it often happens with Kona products, the Rove has become the go-to bike for a plethora of bikepackers all around the world – and of course there’s a reason.
+As it often happens with Kona products, the Rove has become the go-to bike for a plethora of bikepackers all around the world – and of course, there’s a reason.

 A bike made for grinding miles over miles across mixed surfaces, it’s kind of a light version of the Sutra, a touring classic that we’ll feature below.